youngil-1013/blog/docs/sphinx/sphinx2.rst

   `"Let perseverance finish its work so that you may be mature and complete, not lacking anything."`

 Let us now tell Github where to look for the website.
 Go to the repository **Settings** pages and find the **Pages** section.
 You will see a dropdown menu that says "None".
-Click on this and select the gh-pages branch.
+Click on this and select the gh-pages branch (If this does not appear, check the Actions tab, as there might be errors).
 Then, select /(root) as the source.
 Then, press the **Save** button.
 Now, all is set!

 Now, push everything you have onto the repository.
 You can see your "website" live on the internet at `https://<your-id>.github.io/<repository-name>`.
 It usually takes a few seconds to a few minutes for the website to be live.
 If you see a 404 error even after waiting, check if the **Actions** tab has any errors.
 If you see an error, you can click on the error to see what went wrong.
 If the errors are anything other than the ones mentioned above, you are on your own here.